WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-25-deploy-kubernetes-azure-devops.md

 I created already a YAML pipeline in my previous posts which I will extend now.
 You can find this pipeline on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/CustomerApi/pipelines/CustomerApi-CI.yml" target="_blank" rel="noopener noreferrer">GitHub</a>.

-Since I already have a Docker image on Docker hub, I only have to add Helm charts and a couple of variables to the pipeline.
+Since I already have a Docker image on Docker hub, I only have to add the creation of the Helm chart and a couple of variables to the pipeline.

 ## Define Variables for the Deployment